liquity/bold/README.md

 For all `n` Troves in the branch.

-However, this sometimes breaks in invariant testing due to rounding error - the aggregate is sometimes slightly less than the sum over Troves.
-This can lead to Troves being  unclosable (normally or by liquidation) if the only other Troves in the branch are 0-debt Troves.
+However, this invariant doesn't hold perfectly - the aggregate is sometimes slightly less than the sum over Troves.

 #### Solution

-Though rounding error is inevitable, we should ensure that the error always “favors the system” - that is, the aggregate is always greater than the sum over Troves, and every Trove can be closed (until there is only 1 left in the system, as intended).
+Though rounding error is inevitable, we have ensured that the error always “favors the system” - that is, the aggregate is always greater than the sum over Troves, and every Trove can be closed (until there is only 1 left in the system, as intended).

 ### Discrepancy between `yieldGainsOwed` and sum of individual yield gains in StabilityPool